 – Good debt is the type where the interest rate is relatively low in comparison to expected inflation and expected investment returns, and the expected payback period is substantially less than the expected economic life of the asset.
 Example of good debt is a fixed 15-year mortgage on a home with an economic life of the home in excess of 40 years.
 Or a student load for professional studies.

 – Reasonable debt is when the payback period is longer or the returns on the debt are no doubt positive, but less certain.
 For example a 30-year home mortgages at appropriate interest rates, or student loans that are for general education.

 – Bad debt is the type you’d want to get rid of immediately.
 Bad debt has high-interest rates or the economic life of purchase is exceeded by the associated debt payback period.
 For example, a car loan with a small down payment and a term of 72 months when the economic life of the automobile is three to five years.
 The absolute worse type of debt is high-interest rate credit card.

 Free MasterClass: 3 Secrets to Making Your Money Work for You.

 6- Compare your financial position versus benchmarks.

-Also known as ratio analysis, this is one of my most favorite approaches to personal financial planning because it gives you deep understanding of where you are today financially.
-We get into this in detail in our Make Your Money Work for You PowerCourse after you’ve prepared your financial statement, and will help you do a thorough analysis on your ratio approach to financial planning.
+Also known as ratio analysis, this is one of my most favorite approaches to personal financial planning because it gives you a deep understanding of where you are today financially.
+We get into this in detail in our Make Your Money Work for You PowerCourse after you’ve prepared your financial statement, and will help you do a thorough analysis of your ratio approach to financial planning.

 There are 4 types of ratios.
 Liquidity ratio, debt ratio, financial security ratio, and performance ratio.
 Here is the list of liquidity ratios you need to keep track of.
 To learn how to conduct these calculations, attend this free MasterClass.